What is Trace Labs?

 Traditionally at information security conferences you will see various contests and the Capture the Flag (CTF) contest is the most popular.
 This is where contestants work on challenges of a technical nature and get points or “flags” for each one they solve.
 The main difference between traditional CTFs and what Trace Labs offers is that we have zero interest in the theoretical.

 We don’t pretend.
 We don’t ask contestants to solve silly riddles.
 We don’t talk theory.
-Our work is with real OSINT that impact real people.
+Our work is with real OSINT that impacts real people.

 Trace Labs CTF allows contestants to use their OSINT skills to track real missing persons.
 These people have families and loved ones who are worried sick about them.
 Our CTF allows us to generate a lot of intel that we can then give to law enforcement which is used to locate the persons (if we don’t actually give them a location).